-The role of wild boars
+The role of wild boar

-Can wild boars spread ASF?
+Can wild boar spread ASF?

-Wild boars can become infected with ASFV and spread the virus^{23,99}.
-Infected wild boars have been reported in the Iberian Peninsula^{18,77}, Sardinia45, Russia11, Iran80, Belarus67, Lithuania, Poland, Latvia and Estonia67.
+Wild boar can become infected with ASFV and spread the virus^{23, 99}.
+Infected wild boar have been reported in the Iberian Peninsula^{18, 77}, Sardinia45, Russia11, Iran80, Belarus, Lithuania, Poland, Latvia, Estonia, Ukraine and the Czech Republic67.